To-Fujita/ChatBot_with_ParlAI/README.md

 - main_Blender_90M.py
 - main_Blender_400M.py

+At the VS Code, Click the "Run" and the "Start Debugging" or the "Run Without Debugging" with one by one, again.
+After open the Browser, please input "http://127.0.0.1:5000", then you can tolk with each agent by keybord and/or voice.

 This Chat Bot is created in following concepts.
 - The human interface is given in HTML and Javascript.
 - The answer from the chat bot is created in Python.